mach-kernel/mach-kernel.github.io/_posts/2021-01-16-rust-xpc-ffi.md

 };
 ```

 We can display the list of daemons in an ncurses pager, and pop up a dialog with the extra information if someone selects a daemon with enter.
 That should give us a sufficient amount of stuff to do while keeping the demo nice and sweet.
-Before we can write any code we first have to do some homework.
+Let's figure out what launchctl does under the hood!

 #### How did launchctl do it?